aksommerville/fullmoon4/README.md

 ### Further critical features and bugs.
 Finish before 15 September.

+- [ ] Ensure that pitcher, when it shows highlight under a bonfire, will actually hit the bonfire!
+I've seen it fail.
 - [ ] Arriving at swamp the first time, seems I can't guess wrong in the first mazelet.
 Is that my imagination?
 Or is it not getting set?
 - [ ] Crow guidance for full version. fmn_secrets.c:fmn_secrets_get_guide_dir()
 - [ ] End credits.